Data Transformation with Window Functions

 - CURRENT ROW: The current row.

-- n PRECEDING: All rows within the specified range and n units before the current row value.
+- n PRECEDING: All rows whose values fall within n units before the current row's value.

-- n FOLLOWING: All rows within the specified range and n units after the current row value.
+- n FOLLOWING: All rows whose values fall within n units after the current row's value.

 - UNBOUNDED PRECEDING: All rows before the current row in the partition.